SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Living Thermostat/README.md

 - More to come...

 #### Outcome ####
-Bench tests are very impressive, waiting for my order to come in (not ordered yet :'( ) To come...
+Bench tests are very impressive, waiting for my order to come in - Not ordered yet :'(

+To come...

 ### Home Assistant Link: ###